10 Deductions Freelancers Should Know About [US]

 **This information is based on United States taxes.

-Freelancing comes with a lot of benefits, like setting your own rates and working on your own schedule.
+Freelancing in the US comes with a lot of benefits, like setting your own rates and working on your own schedule.
 But as a freelancer, you’re also responsible for estimating and paying your own taxes, which can be complicated.
 Underestimate your taxes and you could get hit with a big bill come tax time—or worse, an expensive audit.
 Overestimate and you could be pouring more of your monthly income into tax payments than you need to.

 Plus, if you think you’ll owe more than $1,000 in annual taxes, you’ll need to pay taxes throughout the year.
 Quarterly tax payments are intended to ease the burden of a huge tax bill at the end of each year, and there are penalties for forgetting to pay quarterly.